 ABOUT THIS LIST: The following is the list of players known to have met the criteria making them eligible to be candidates in the election that will choose a Veteran player to be inducted into the National Soccer Hall of Fame in 2015.
 This list includes both information about the achievements that enabled these players to meet the eligibility criteria and other information about their playing careers.
 The achievements that enabled them to meet the eligibility criteria are in italics.

 Any person who has been officially suspended by FIFA, CONCACAF, U.S. Soccer, the IOC or the USOC will be ineligible to appear on this list during the duration of that suspension.

 The eligibility criteria were changed slightly by the Hall of Fame’s Board of Directors in 2008.
 This list contains some players who do not meet the new criteria, but did meet the old criteria.
 They have been retained on this list, as the criteria change approved in 2008 specified that players already on the list would not be dropped as a result of the change.

-Last played professionally outside the United States in 1995; last played on the U.S. Men’s National Team in 1998; last played in MLS in 2002.
+(Last played professionally outside the United States in 1995; last played in the U.S. national team in 1998; last played in MLS in 2002).